firegiant/docs/src/content/docs/wix3/main/wix_learning.md

 ## Community

-If you prefer to learn by interacting with the community, there is a <a href="/docs/gethelp/#wixusers" target="_blank">WiX users mailing list</a>.
+If you prefer to learn by interacting with the community, there is a <a href="/wix/gethelp/#discussions-forum" target="_blank">Discussions forum</a>.

 ## Integrated Development Environment